Graduate Business Program Policies and Procedures

 University graduate students are subject to the University general policies and procedures for all graduate programs as outlined in the graduate catalog.
 Students matriculated in graduate business programs are subject to the policies and any prerequisites required for BA500 and BA600 level courses.
 See course descriptions for prerequisites.
 The following graduate business policies are mandatory and part of the general policy and procedures of graduate programs.

-- Students must maintain a "B" or better to remain in good academic standing.
+- Students must maintain a "B" average or better to remain in good academic standing.

 - Students must be in good academic standing (3.0) and have completed four courses within the program to be eligible for international travel.